Tech-Inspire-SL/TreeventX/docs/MONIME_WEBHOOK_CONFIGURATION.md

 # Monime Webhook Configuration Guide

-This guide shows you how to set up webhooks in the Monime dashboard to receive payment notifications for your Gatherflow ticketing platform.
+This guide shows you how to set up webhooks in the Monime dashboard to receive payment notifications for your TreeventX.

 ---